nerves-hub/nerves_hub/README.md

 ```

 SSL options can be configured by passing them into the NervesHub supervisor.
-This is useful for applications that store their ssl credentials in differnt
+This is useful for applications that store their ssl credentials in different
 places, such as [NervesKey](https://github.com/nerves-hub/nerves_key).

 ```elixir